johnsonhk88/AI-Bank-Statement-Document-Automation-By-LLM-And-Personal-Finanical-Analysis-Prediction/README.md

 ### Installation and Setup
 1. use requirements.txt for installation package dependencies
 2. you can setup virual environment by venv
 3. add your google api key to .env file  for enviroment variables
+4. install pytesseract library for ubuntu linux , please run install-pytesseract-for-linux.sh script file

 ### Run Application
 1. For Development version: